St. John River campaign: Historical context

 Immediately after the Battle of Fort Beauséjour (1755), Robert Monckton sent a detachment under the command of John Rous to take Fort Menagoueche.
 De Boishebert knew that he faced a superior force so he burned the fort, however, he maintained control of the river through guerrilla warfare.
 The destruction of Fort Menagoueche left Louisbourg as the last French fort in Acadia.
 Boishebert made his first strike in the Battle of Petitcodiac.

 The first wave of these deportations began in 1755 with the Bay of Fundy campaign (1755).
 During the expulsion, the Saint John River valley became the center of the Acadian and Wabanaki Confederacy resistance to the British military in the region.
 The leader of the resistance was French militia officer Charles Deschamps de Boishébert et de Raffetot.
 In February 1756, Governor Vaudreuil ordered Boishebert "to maintain, to the last extremity, the post on the River St. John."
 On February 8, 1756, Acadians ambushed a British vessel at the mouth of the Saint John River, forcing it to return to Port Royal.
 He was stationed at Sainte-Anne des Pays-Bas and from there issued orders for various raids such as the Raid on Lunenburg (1756) and the Battle of Petitcodiac (1755).
 He was also responsible to locate the Acadian refugees along the Saint John River.

 After the Siege of Louisbourg (1758), the second wave of the Expulsion of the Acadians began with the Ile Saint-Jean campaign (campaign against present-day Prince Edward Island), and the removal of Acadians from Ile Royale (Cape Breton, Nova Scotia).
-As a result, Acadians fled these areas for the villages along the banks of the Saint John River, including the largest communities at Grimross (present day Gagetown, New Brunswick) and Sainte-Anne des Pays-Bas.
+As a result, Acadians fled these areas for the villages along the banks of the Saint John River, including the largest communities at Grimross (present day Arcadia, New Brunswick) and Sainte-Anne des Pays-Bas.